rust-lang/rust/doc/tutorial/data.md

     type stack = {content: [int], mutable head: uint};

 With such a type, you can do `mystack.head += 1u`.
-When the `mutable` is omitted from the type, such an assignment would result in a type error.
+If `mutable` were omitted from the type, such an assignment would result in a type error.

 To 'update' an immutable record, you use functional record update